-Land at the northern fringe of Ipswich, which is referred to as Ipswich Garden Suburb, will form a key component of the supply of housing land in Ipswich during the plan period due to the limited availability of previously developed land.
+Land at the northern fringe of Ipswich, which is referred to as Ipswich Garden Suburb, will form a key component of the supply of housing land in Ipswich during the plan period.

-The site, identified on the policies map, consists of 195ha of land which will be developed comprehensively as a garden suburb of three neighbourhoods: Henley Gate a Northern neighbourhood (east of Henley Road and north of the railway line), Fonnereau a Southern neighbourhood (west of Westerfield Road and south of the railway line) and Red House an Eastern-neighbourhood (east of Westerfield Road).
+The site, identified on the policies map, consists of 195ha of land which will be developed comprehensively as a garden suburb of three neighbourhoods: Henley Gate neighbourhood (east of Henley Road and north of the railway line), Fonnereau neighbourhood (west of Westerfield Road and south of the railway line) and Red House neighbourhood (east of Westerfield Road).
 Over the plan period, the site will deliver land uses as set out below:

-Land use Approximate area in hectares Public open space, sport and recreation facilities including dual use playing fields 40 A Country Park (additional to the public open space above) 24.5 (minimum) Residential development of approximately 3,500 dwellings 102 100 A District Centre located within Fonnereau Neighbourhood , providing: 3.5 i.
+Land use Approximate area in hectares Public open space, sport and recreation facilities including dual use playing fields 40 A Country Park (additional to the public open space above) 24.5 (minimum) Residential development of approximately 3,500 dwellings 100 A District Centre located within Fonnereau Neighbourhood, providing: 3.5 i.
 A maximum of 2,000 sq m net of convenience shopping, to include a medium/large supermarket between 1,000 and 1,700 sq m net;

 - ii.
 Up to 1,220 sq m net of comparison shopping;

 - iii.
 Up to 1,320 sq m net of services uses including non-retail Use Class A1, plus A2 to A5 uses;

 - iv.
 A health centre;

 - v.
 A library;

 - vi.
 A police office;

 - vii.
 A multi-use community centre; and

 - viii.
-Appropriate rResidential accommodation in the form of appropriately designed and located upper floor apartments.
+Residential accommodation in the form of appropriately designed and located upper floor apartments.